Custom & Duty

 The Japan Customs official page is your most trustworthy source to answer any questions or queries related to Japanese customs and duty.

-When you enter Japan, you are requested to hand in a Customs Declaration form for both your accompanied and unaccompanied baggage at the Customs Clearance.
-Customs Declaration forms are available on the plane, ship or at the Customs office.
+When you enter Japan, you are requested to hand in a Customs Declaration form for both your personal effects and unaccompanied baggage at the Customs Clearance.
+Customs Declaration forms are available on the plane, the ship or at the airport Customs Inspection Area.
+You may also use e-filing via web page or QR code.
 Further procedures of passenger clearance may also be necessary, so be sure to familiarize yourself with the all the necessary information.

 As in many other countries, restrictions are placed on duty-free allowances , therefore make sure you are aware of the limits.
 Similar restrictions are also placed on exports and imports .
-CITES and Japanese Law both prohibit international trade in ivory.
+CITES(Convention on International Trade in Endangered Species of Wild Fauna and Flora) and Japanese Law both prohibit international trade in ivory.

 Japan Visitor Hotline